saecki/crates.nvim/README.md

 -- show/hide versions
 require('crates').toggle()

+-- update crate on current line to newest compatible version require('crates').update_crate()

--- upgrade crate on current line require('crates').upgrade_crate()
+-- upgrade crate on current line to newest version require('crates').upgrade_crate()

 -- show popup with all versions (calling this again will focus the popup)